 Over 40 of his songs are well known - they possess the subtle harmonies of a schooled musician and the fluent lyrics of an educated, literate man.
 In this respect I feel he is perhaps the finest of all local song writers.
 His great love of the area and humanity shines through.

 He wrote a song 'Wherever ye gan you're sure to fing a Geordie' which in it's day rivalled Blaydon Races as THE Tyneside anthem.
-In the 1970's this coveted function was perhaps usurped by Lindisfarne's 'Fog on the Tyne' and more recently by Mark Knopfler's 'Local Hero' (but it still all comes back round to Blaydon Races in the end!)
+In the 1970's this coveted status was perhaps usurped by Lindisfarne's 'Fog on the Tyne' and more recently by Mark Knopfler's 'Local Hero' (but it still all comes back round to Blaydon Races in the end!)

 Jack wrote many other beautiful songs - ballads, witty, poignant - it was all there.
 Songs such as 'My Cheviot Hills', 'Cullercoat's Bay', 'Pot Pies and Puddens', 'The Howty, Towty Lass', 'The Ha'penny Woods at Bedlington', and the little gem 'Canny Tyneside'.